How to Get a Pool & Hot Tub Permit in San Diego, CA (2026 Guide)

 Frequently Asked Questions

-Typical approval time in San Diego is About 4 weeks.
+Typical approval time in San Diego is about 4 weeks.
 Complex projects requiring structural review may take longer.

 In most cases, homeowners in San Diego can pull permits and perform work on their own primary residence as an owner-builder.
 You're still responsible for meeting all code requirements and passing inspections.